Frequently Asked Questions about Alcohol and Other Drugs

 - People under the age of 21

-- People taking medications, including some over-the counter medications
+- People taking certain medications, including some over-the counter medications

 - People who plan to drive or engage in other activities that require attention or skill

-- Women who are pregnant or trying to conceive
+- Women who are pregnant or could potentially be pregnant

-Other people may also have a high risk or potential of drinking problems:
+Other people may also have a high risk for drinking-related problems:

-- People from families with disordered eating conditions.
+- Those with a family history of disordered eating conditions.

 What do I do when I am concerned about my friend's or roommate's drinking?